urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/7-sur-and-marks.md

 - A `mark` like `%foo` corresponds to a file in `/mar` like `/mar/foo.hoon`
 - Marks are file types in Clay, but are also used for passing data between agents as well as for external data generally.
-- A mark file is a `door` with a sample of the data type it handles and three
+- A mark file is a door with a sample of the data type it handles and exactly three
   arms: `grab`, `grow` and `grad`.
 - `grab` and `grow` each contain a core with arm names corresponding to other marks.
 - `grab` and `grow` define functions for converting to and from our mark,